ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

         name: server
     ~~~

     This `Service`'s `type` is `ClusterIP` and has no `clusterIP` set.
-This means that this service should be reached only by its internal hostname in the Kubernetes cluster.
+Therefore, this service should be reached only by its internal hostname in the Kubernetes cluster.
 Knowing that the namespace for the whole Ghost setup will be `ghost`, the hostname will be `server-ghost.ghost`.

     Since there is no Prometheus metric exporter nor a port through which the Ghost server could provide such metrics, there is only one port declared in this `Service` resource that redirects all traffic to the Ghost server container's `server` port.
 Notice that the port number specified here is the same one set in the container, which is the default Ghost server's `2368`.